Hotels4Teams

 Which hotels near Charles Hawkins Field offer free breakfast?

-Which hotels near Charles Hawkins Field have a pool?
+Which hotels near Charles Hawkins Field have an outdoor pool?

 Which hotels near Charles Hawkins Field offer free parking?